Vyral/brett-jennings-recruiting/_posts/2020-10-01-agent-on-fire-how-natalie-went-from-0-to-300k-gci-in-just-90-days.md

 ---
 layout: post
-title: 'Agent on Fire: How Natalie went from $0 to $300k GCI in just 90 Days'
+title: 'Expert on Fire: How Natalie went from $0 to $300k GCI in just 90 Days'
 date: 2020-10-01 17:53:00
 tags:
   - Reviews and Referrals